 As of Fall 2019, there were about 115 students enrolled in the Graduate Tax Program, including residential and online cohorts enrolled full-time and part-time.

 The entering full time residential class was 38, allowing for small residential class sizes and robust class discussions.
 The average residential class size of 15 allows student to develop lasting relationships with their professors and fellow students.
 Many students keep in close contact with their professors and classmates after graduation.
 Online students are also able to interact with the professors through conference calls, emails, and virtual class sessions.

 Students in our fall entering class range in age from 23 to 40, with an average age of 29 and a median age of 28.
 They hail from 12 different countries.

 Upon graduating from the Graduate Tax Program, you will join the ranks of a valuable professional network of more than 3,000 accomplished alumni.
 Our graduates find work in a wide range of practice settings, including private law firms; accounting and tax advisory firms of all sizes; federal and state government agencies and legislative bodies; business corporations; non-profit organizations and academia.

-Below are the most recent two classes employment statistics.
+Below are the most recent three classes employment statistics.
 When reviewing employment statistics, please keep in mind that a variety of factors play a role in finding a job after graduation.
 These include: prior employment history, undergraduate and JD institutions, academic history, geographic preference, and other considerations.